Andrew702/AutomaticControl-Tutorial/README.md

 # Automatic Control Study

-_My personal Study notes for the topic in automatic control_
+_My personal Study notes for the topic of automatic control_